 - If you don't like confined spaces, be glad you weren't stationed on the Midway.
 The barracks can feel very claustrophobic, and you might want to bypass that part of the tour.

 - Bring a light jacket; it can be windy on the Flight Deck.

 - Leave the big bags behind.
 Only modest-sized diaper bags and camera bags are allowed.

-- The USS Midway is a 100% non-smoking ship.
+- The USS Midway is a 100 percent non-smoking ship.

-As is common in the travel industry, the writer was provided with complimentary tickets for the purpose of reviewing the USS Midway Museum.
-While it has not influenced this review, About.com believes in full disclosure of all potential conflicts of interest.
-For more information, see our ethics policy.
+As is common in the travel industry, the writer was provided with complimentary services for review purposes.
+While it has not influenced this review, TripSavvy believes in full disclosure of all potential conflicts of interest.
+For more information, see our Ethics Policy.